 Fortunately, as a Christian blogger, there are plenty of ways to get more eyes on your content.
 Consider the following promotional strategies:

+Optimize your blog posts.
 We’ve already talked about targeting specific keywords in your content, but there are a bunch of other ways to help you generate more traffic from Google searches.
-There’s too much to go into here, so be sure to check out our in-depth guide to SEO copywriting.

 Last but not least, it’s time to think about how to make money blogging.